tducasse/tducasse/README.md

 ### Languages I've forgotten but once knew 🙄
 - C/C++: I can probably _read_ it.
-I've also toyed with it with my own game engine experiment [here](https://github.com/tducasse/game_engine)
+I've also toyed with it with my own game engine experiment [here](https://github.com/tducasse/cpp-game-engine)
 - Lisp: I wonder if I even knew what I was doing at the time

 ## ⚙ Random pieces of tech I've worked with
 - Docker, Docker Swarm
-- Jenkins, Circle CI, GitLab CI
+- Jenkins, Circle CI, GitLab CI, GitHub Actions
 - SQL (Potsgres, MySQL, Oracle)
 - MongoDB

 ## 🎮 Game Dev
-I like building games, and I think that game development is one of the most complex parts of software development I've been exposed too, mostly because it doesn't involve _just_ code, but also art, music, story telling, design, UX, UI, etc.
+I like building games, and I think that game development is one of the most complex software development tasks I've been exposed to, mostly because it doesn't involve _only_ code, but also art, music, story telling, design, UX, UI, etc.

 As part of my game dev journey, I've worked with and learned:
 - [Godot](https://godotengine.org/), an open source game engine